 Contact us: 888-732-2173 (Hit “O” to leave a message)

 Rick Michelson, Director of KSA

-Lieutenant Pierce holds a bachelor’s degree in human services with an emphasis in law enforcement, a master’s degree in educational leadership with an emphasis in adult learning, and is currently ABD (all but dissertation) working on his doctoral dissertation examining the effectiveness of leadership development training.
+Lieutenant Pierce holds a bachelor’s degree in human services with an emphasis in law enforcement, a master’s degree in educational leadership with an emphasis in adult learning, and a PhD in leadership development.
 He has taught at the university level to include undergraduate and graduate studies and currently teaches leadership courses for the city of Phoenix.